 Veneers Are Good For Addressing Minor Cosmetic Issues

-Dental veneers are thin porcelain coverings that are bonded to the front of the affected teeth.
-They can be used to correct the color, shape, and spacing of your teeth.
-Dental veneers can close spaces between your teeth, lengthen small or misshapen teeth or whiten stained teeth.
-Maybe your teeth are chipped or are showing signs of wear?
-Porcelain veneers can protect them from further damage while also restoring their appearance in a way that looks and feels natural.
+Dental veneers are thin porcelain coverings that are attached to the front of the affected teeth with composite bonding.
+Veneers can be used to alter the color, shape, and spacing of your teeth and can even eliminate gaps between your teeth, lengthen small or misshapen teeth or whiten stained teeth.

-Veneers are a more conservative treatment because they require less of the tooth to be prepared prior to treatment.
-In most cases, only a thin layer of tooth enamel is removed from the front of the tooth.
-This makes veneers good for aesthetic problems such as discoloration and crooked teeth.
+Veneers are a more conservative treatment, requiring less of the natural tooth to be altered prior to treatment.
+Usually, only a thin layer of tooth enamel must be removed from the front of the tooth.
+This is necessary so that the veneer fits in your mouth without changing the appearance of your teeth and the shape of your mouth.
+This fact makes veneers good for resolving aesthetic issues such as discoloration and crooked teeth.

 Dental Crowns Are Better For Advanced Tooth Restoration